emustudio/emuStudio/docs/_documentation/user/_doc/brainduck/brainc-compiler.md

 Language of BrainDuck compiler is almost identical with the original brainfuck.
 However, brainfuck interpreter is not specified well-enough, so there are open questions how to treat with some special situations, which are described below.

 Generally, the language knows eight instructions.
 They are best described when they are compared with C language equivalent.
 Brainfuck uses only single data pointer called `P`, pointing to bounded memory.
-The boundary is specified in `brainduck-mem` plug-in.
+The boundary is specified in `brainduck-mem` plugin.

 NOTE: BrainDuck architecture conforms to true von-Neumann model, instead of classic Harvard-style interpreters.
 It means that program memory and data memory are not separated.
 The data pointer is therefore not initialized to 0 as programmers might expect and potentially there can be written brainfuck programs with self-modifications.